Get the Tap app

 Nick Szabo

-Nick Szabo is also credited with having tried to create a digital cash system prior to Bitcoin's launch, releasing BitGold in 1998.
+Nick Szabo is credited with having tried to create a digital cash system prior to Bitcoin's launch, releasing BitGold in 1998.
 He also coined the name "smart contracts".
 The cryptographer and computer scientist was listed as the most likely person to be Satoshi Nakamoto following a study done in 2014 by a group of students and researchers at Aston University who conducted a thorough linguistics analysis on all previous communication.

 Dave Kleiman